aws-samples/load-test-for-emr-on-eks/README.md

 #     The default wait interval for each user to submit jobs is between 20 - 30s in this testing tool.
 # -t, the time of submitting jobs.
 # --job-azs, customized api, let jobs to be submitted into 2 AZs randomly.
-# --kube-labels, kubernates labls, matching node groups.
+# --kube-labels, kubernetes labls, matching node groups.
 # --job-name, spark job prefix.
 # --job-ns-count, the testing jobs will be submitting to 2 Namespaces, `spark-job0`, `spark-job1`.